Profile coming soon!

-Frazer is best knnown to Doctor Who fans as long-running companion to Patrick Troughton's Second Doctor, Jamie.
+Frazer is best known to Doctor Who fans as long-running companion Jamie McRimmon, to Patrick Troughton's Doctor.
 He later returned to the role for two guest appearances in The Five Doctors and The Two Doctors respectively.
-In recent years, Frazer has reprised his role as Jamie for a plethora of Big Finish audios.
+Frazer has reprised his role as Jamie for a plethora of Big Finish audios, and has recently been giving an acclaimed performance re-creating the Second Doctor.

-Away from Doctor Who, Frazer has starred in Emmerdale, playing the role of Joe Sugden in over 600 episodes.
+Away from Doctor Who, Frazer has starred in Emmerdale Farm, playing the role of Joe Sugden in over 600 episodes.
 He has also guest starred in Dr. Finlay's Casebook, Z-Cars, Emergency Ward 10, Coronation Street, King of the River and Outlander.

-Dee is best known to Doctor Who fans as Flowerchild in the 1988 Sylvestor McCoy Seventh Doctor story The Greatest Show in the Galaxy.
+Dee is best known to Doctor Who fans as Flowerchild in the 1988 Seventh Doctor story The Greatest Show in the Galaxy.

-Away from Doctor Who, Dee has starred in 1980's BBC sitcom No Place Like Home, playing Tracy Crabtree for for four years.
+Away from Doctor Who, Dee starred in 1980s BBC sitcom No Place Like Home, playing Tracy Crabtree for four years.
 She has also guest starred in a number of television shows, including The Little Drummer Girl, Travelling Man, Casualty, All Creatures Great and Small, Wycliffe, Pie in the Sky, Peak Practices, Ultraviolet, and Witless.

 Richard is best known to Doctor Who fans as UNIT Captain Mike Yates.
 Richard starred in the show in 9 serials alongside Jon Pertwee’s Doctor from Terror of the Autons (1971) to Planet of the Spiders (1974), with guest appearances in 1983’s 20th anniversary adventure The Five Doctors and 1993 Children in Need special Dimensions in Time.
 Richard also penned and starred the 1984 play Recall UNIT: The Great Tea-Bag Mystery.
 Away from Doctor Who, Richard has guest starred in various television shows including Dixon of Dock Green, Blake’s 7 and Heartbeat, and has had regular roles in soap operas Crossroads and Emmerdale Farm.
 Richard can also be seen in 2017’s blockbuster Rogue One: A Star Wars Story.
 Richard also has a vast body of theatre work and regularly produces shows at the Edinburgh Fringe Festival.